AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript_Methods.md

 with no positive records were returned, or the whole dataset was labelled.
-For each combination, a performance score was computed as the product of *Efficiency* (number of records that required review over the total) and *Sensitivity* (number of positive records found over the total of positives).
+For each combination, a performance score was computed as the product of *Efficiency* (1 minus the number of records that required review over the total) and *Sensitivity* (number of positive records found over the total of positives).
 We then identified homogeneous “performance clusters” of parameter values using a decision tree on the score.
 For the final analysis, we chose the best cluster of parameter value combinations and, inside the cluster, the best combination in order of Sensitivity and Efficiency.

 ### Performance evaluation